Jacob-Bankston/Markdown-Notes/Career-Week-Day-1.md

 * This is not super important, so don't stress too much about it, just build up your familiarity over time.
 * Find a great resource at https://refactoring.guru/

+## Hosting your site

+Once you have your Domain registered the next steps are simple

+GitHub Pages
+* in the repository activate github pages
+* go to custom domain settings
+* Get your ns1 and ns2
+* Create a CNAME for the url!

 ## To Do For This Week!

 1. Create a Portfolio Website